 1. Check your inbox

 This is supposedly an old blogger trick, although I don’t think blogs have been around long enough for that to be possible.
-The idea is to look in your inbox and see what the most common questions you receive are.
-Take these questions and list them out in a doc.
+The idea is to check your inbox for the most common questions that you receive and list them out in a doc.
 This should yield at least 5 or 10 blog post topics.

 For bonus points, grab your responses to those questions from your email thread.
 Now you have a topic and a basic outline.
 Your inbox is the first place to look for content ideas that you can create and post fast.
 So, use it!

 These semi-fictional representations of your ideal buyer are uber-handy for marketing.
 They also make it easier to create persona-driven content.
 This is content that’s so clearly focused on one group that it feels like it was written just for them.